h-greggc/hugo-travel-dream/content/posts/two-figure-demo.md

 ### A bit of following text

 This paragraph is added to expose any `css` styling conflicts that might occur after adding new css styles to the existing theme styles.
-During testing, some following text overlapped the `Previous` and `Next` buttons.
+During testing, some following text overlapped the `Previous page` and `Next page` buttons, below.